-"In a little wrath I hid my face from you for a moment; but with everlasting kindness will I have mercy on you, says the Lord your Redeemer."
-Isaiah 54:8
+In a little wrath I hid my face from thee for a moment; but with everlasting kindness will I have mercy on thee, saith the Lord thy Redeemer.'
+Isaiah liv.
+8.

 A MERE letter religion never did, never can, and never will save the soul.
 There must be something in our religion beyond mere natural conscience and the letter of God's word in order for the soul to be saved.
-And while I reject, conscientiously reject, all pretended revelations that are contrary to God's holy word and that will not bear the test of his holy word, for his holy word is that law and that testimony by which all things are to be tried, yet on the other hand, the word itself, or the things contained in the word must be realized in the soul in order for the soul to be saved; and thus while I reject false revelations or revelations contrary to the word, I contend for revelation that is in accordance with, and that is by the word of the living God.
+And while I reject, conscientiously reject, all pretended revelations that are contrary to God's holy word and that will not bear the test of his holy word, for his holy word is that law and that testimony by which all things are to be tried, yet on the other hand, the word itself, or the things contained in the word must be realized in the soul in order for the soul to be saved; and thus while I reject false revelations, or revelations contrary to the word, I contend for revelation that is in accordance with, and that is by, the word of the living God.

 I shall notice our text this morning, then, under the threefold form in which it may I think be looked at.
-Firstly, here is soul discipline, indicated in the words, "In a little wrath I hid my face from you for a moment."
-Secondly, we have kindness and mercy: "with everlasting kindness will I have mercy on you;" and thirdly and lastly, the order of this kindness and mercy, indicated in the last clause, "says the Lord your Redeemer."
+Firstly, here is soul discipline, indicated in the words, 'In a little wrath I hid my face from thee for a moment.'
+Secondly, we have kindness and mercy; with everlasting kindness will I have mercy on thee; and thirdly and lastly, the order of this kindness and mercy, indicated in the last clause, 'saith the Lord thy Redeemer.'